swapnilg671/TheDigiMasters/README.md

 ## what You'll get in this Repo 🚀
   ### For Beginners ()
-*Samples of Html websites and Half-brewed codes to contribute *Beginner Friendly
+..*Samples of Html websites and Half-brewed codes to contribute ..*Beginner Friendly
  *Getting Started with HTML
 *inline CSS
 *Seprate CSS file
 *JS file